Jarred Kelenic Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fifth in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in MLB.

-- The Blue Jays have a 3.93 team ERA that ranks 12th across all league pitching staffs.
+- The Blue Jays' 3.77 team ERA ranks 11th across all MLB pitching staffs.

-- The Blue Jays rank 19th in baseball in home runs surrendered (31 total, 1.2 per game).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (31 total, 1.1 per game).

-- Gausman (2-2) gets the starting nod for the Blue Jays in his sixth start of the season.
-He has a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.
+- Bassitt makes the start for the Blue Jays, his sixth of the season.
+He is 3-2 with a 4.82 ERA and 21 strikeouts in 28 2/3 innings pitched.

-- The righty's most recent time out was on Sunday against the New York Yankees, when he went seven scoreless innings while allowing three hits.
+- His last appearance was on Monday against the Chicago White Sox, when the righty threw 6 1/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.